YorVeX/xObsBeam/README.md

-# xObsBeam
+# Beam
 ⚠️ Seeking help with translations, please go [here](https://obsproject.com/forum/threads/xobsbeam-beta.165709/page-5#post-624502) if you want to help, thanks!

-OBS plugin to transmit video and audio feeds between OBS instances, raw, or with lossless or lossy compression.
+Beam (technical project name "xObsBeam") is an OBS plugin to transmit video and audio feeds between OBS instances, raw, or with lossless or lossy compression.
 An alternative to NDI and Teleport for A/V transmission.
-An alternative to NDI and Teleport for A/V transmission.
+Raw transmission and some compression options have alpha channel and HDR support.

 ![image](https://user-images.githubusercontent.com/528974/229695123-33b165ba-019a-48ce-9197-3d203627352b.png)